Jhenaidah Cadet College: Infrastructure

 There is a large academic building where the cadets do their classes and study during prep time. meals are served daily, and five times in the college dining hall which has a capacity of 300-400 individuals.
 Usually cadets pray their Magrib and Jumma prayers in the college mosque.
 All officials of the college live in the college premises.
 The principal has a two storied house, while the vice principal, adjutant, medical officer, teachers all have a villa each.

-For sports, there are five basketball, seven volleyball, five football, two cricket, one hockey, one tennis, one swimming pond and an athletics ground.
+For sports, there are five basketball, seven volleyball, five football, two cricket, one hockey, one tennis, one swimming poll, one squash quart and an athletics ground.
 The playground is a grassy area in the center of the college.
 Playing any of the above games is compulsory in the afternoon.

 There is a dairy firm to serve pure dairy product for the cadets.
 A hospital, bank, post office, barber, tailor shop, a workshop serve the utilities of the cadets.
 Cadets have a mandatory medical checkup at the start and end of every term.
 Cadets have an auditorium for cultural purposes, and a library; in addition, the cadet have language club, computer lab and multimedia classes.